 When Dillon got back into theater full-time, she found her clinical education allowed her to create a uniquely transformative environment for performers.
 Dillon has lived in Boulder with her two boys since 2012.
 Locally, she worked as a director for The Rocky Mountain Theatre for Kids and The Actors Academy for the Performing Arts before starting the Spark.
 Dillon sees The Spark as both the culmination and beginning of her life’s work—an ethical performing arts space where invigorating and wonderful things happen.

 Mary Beth Ward comes to The Spark community with 20 years experience in professional theater management and program development.
 In pursuit of the arts, education and a desire to inspire others to explore perspectives is at the fore front for this artist.
-Their work in youth development programs creates the most satisfying parts of their resume: Production Manager at GC Dance in San Diego; Program Manager at Rocky Mountain Theater for Kids in Boulder/Denver; Production Stage Manager at TADA!
+Their work in youth development programs creates the most satisfying parts of their resume: Production Manager at West Coast Dance in San Diego; Program Manager at Rocky Mountain Theater for Kids in Boulder/Denver; Production Stage Manager at TADA!
 Youth Theatre in NYC; Theater Arts Program Director at Camp Cedarbrook and Arts Program Consultant for the Association of Cedarbrook Camps.
 It is with enthusiasm to continue sharing a passion for the arts that Mary Beth joins The Spark team.